malinlarsson/courses/r_programming/1703/Exercises/Dataframes.md

 in a matrix has to be of the same type (eg. you can not mix for example characters and numerics in the same matrix).
-For data frames this is not a requirement and different columns can have different modes.
+For data frames this is not a requirement and different columns can have different modes, but all columns in a data frame have the same number of entries.
+In addition to these R also have objects named lists that can store any type of data set and are not restricted by types or dimensions.

 In this exercise you will learn how to:
 - Create and work with matrices, data frames and lists
-- To perform basic math operator on matrices
+- Perform basic math operator on matrices
 - Use functions to summarize information from data frames
+- Extract subsets of data from macrices, data frames and lists
 - Create S3 object from a list